hsahovic/poke-env/docs/source/connecting_to_showdown_and_challenging_humans.rst

     # Play five games on the ladder
     await player.ladder(5)

-After playing games on the ladder, you may receive ranking information.
+After playing games on the ladder, you may receive rating information.
 You can access them with the ``Battle.rating`` and ``Battle.opponent_rating`` methods:

 .. code-block:: python